-The NSERC Women in Science and Engineering Program for the Atlantic Region, WISEatlantic, was launched in October 2011 with the aim of aim of supporting women in Science, Engineering, Trades and Technology.
+The NSERC Women in Science and Engineering Program for the Atlantic Region, WISEatlantic, was launched in October 2011 and will conclude in December 2023.
+It’s overarching goal is to support women in Science, Engineering, Trades and Technology.
 Our primary goal is to give girls access to role models through mentorship, workshops, camps and videos.
 Girls in junior high and high school are exposed to fun, hands-on science in our Girls Get WISE Science Retreats and Summer Camps.
 WISEatlantic also supports and connects Atlantic Canadian female professionals in science and engineering fields through networking events and professional development workshops.
 The WISEatlantic program is chaired by Dr. Tamara Franz-Odendaal, Professor of Biology and the NSERC Chair for Women in Science and Engineering for Atlantic Canada, at Mount Saint Vincent University, Nova Scotia.

 The current goals of the WISEatlantic program are: